ARTS-Laboratory/LabVIEW-FPGA-Sort/Package_development/README.md

 # Package_development
 Development of code the sorting package.

-## Iterative_sort_with_index_v1
+## Bubble_sort_indexed_complex_v0
-1. This is the original code developed in Fall 2020 that uses an iterative sort and provides an index.
+1. This is a bubble sort code originally developed for another project.
-1. This code was written for a cRIO-9054.
+1. v0.x are development code, just trying to get the old code up and running again.
+1. Is indexed and can handle complex numbers.
+1. Generates a new zero-filled array and sorts into it.
+Is not memory efficient.